sfu-rsl/symrustc_toolchain/generated/README.rst

   patch can be thought of as only impacting the bootstrap time of RustC.

-  Disabling SSE2 is more than desirable here for us to be able to later do concolic execution on Rust programs of size greater than 16 bytes.
+  Disabling SSE2 is more than desirable here for us to be able to later do concolic execution on RustC, precisely when it is compiling Rust programs of size greater than 16 bytes.
 (Otherwise, a run-time error would be raised when trying to apply an SSE2-built SymRustC compiler on programs of length larger than 16 bytes.)

 Forcing stage 2.
-  At the time of writing, the bootstrap of SymRustC is not made based using some ancestor version of SymRustC: instead, it is using a “traditional” ancestor version of RustC (as when bootstrapping RustC itself).
+  At the time of writing, the bootstrap of SymRustC is not made based on some ancestor version of SymRustC: instead, it is using a “traditional” ancestor version of RustC (the same RustC version used to bootstrap RustC itself).
 In this case, since the compiler used at stage 0 does not have the ability to generate a concolic binary, we explicitly let the bootstrap last until at least stage 2.
 Note that the “stage 2 forcing” has to be made explicit starting from RustC 1.47.0:

   - \ `https://github.com/rust-lang/rust/blob/master/RELEASES.md <https://github.com/rust-lang/rust/blob/master/RELEASES.md>`_